Real-Life Mystery: A Name in My Vintage Book

 Here’s an image of her signature, with personal details hidden for privacy (photo by me).

-According to the 1940 U.S. Census, Miss Beulah was born in 1912, although I’ve found other sources that say 1913, and lived on Woodruff Avenue in Toledo, Ohio.
-She was unmarried and, as far as I can tell from census records, lived with her parents, Max and Ida, immigrants from Russia and Poland, respectively.
+According to the 1940 U.S. Census, Miss Beulah was born in 1912, although I’ve found other sources that say 1913.
+She lived on Woodruff Avenue in Toledo, Ohio.
+In 1941, she was old AF to be unmarried and, as far as I can tell from census records, she lived with her parents, Max and Ida, immigrants from Russia and Poland.

 Miss Beulah’s World: A Glimpse Into 1941

 January 1941 was a pivotal time.
 World War II had been raging in Europe for over a year, though the U.S. had not yet joined the fight.
-We were still about eleven months away from Pearl Harbor, which would change everything.
-At this time, much of Europe had fallen to the Axis Powers, and the whole world was watching in fear.
+We were about eleven months from Pearl Harbor, which would change everything.
+Much of Europe had fallen to the Axis Powers, and the world was watching in fear.

-On the same day Miss Beulah wrote her name in what was to become my book, Franklin D. Roosevelt was sworn in for his third term as president.
-Meanwhile, Americans were enjoying lighter moments, like the recent debuts of Tom and Jerry and Bugs Bunny, and the opening of the first McDonald's in California.
+On the same day Miss Beulah wrote her name in what was to become my book, Franklin D. Roosevelt was sworn in for his third (yup, third) term as president.
+Meanwhile, Americans were enjoying the recent debuts of Tom and Jerry and Bugs Bunny, as well as the opening of the first McDonald's in California.
+Fantasia had just been released a few months earlier.
+It was a quiet world on the verge of unbelievably monumental change.

 Miss Beulah was part of a large Jewish community in Toledo, which was the largest Jewish community in Ohio.
-By 1940, Jews made up more than 1% of Ohio’s population, giving Miss Beulah and her family a strong support network during a very challenging time.
+By 1940, Jews made up more than 1% of Ohio’s population, giving Miss Beulah and her family a strong support network during seriously challenging times.

-I can’t help but wonder if Miss Beulah joined the workforce during this time.
+I have to wonder if Miss Beulah joined the workforce.
 While I haven’t been able to confirm the details of her life after 1941, I imagine she, like many other women, contributed to the war effort in some way.
-It may have actually been easier for her, given that she wasn’t married.
+It may have been easier for her, given that she wasn’t married with children.

 I wish I knew.